micmejia/bible-dump/NKJV/Daniel/Dan 7.md

 ###### 1
-In the first year of Belshazzar king of Babylon, Daniel [^a]had a dream and visions of his head _while_ on his bed.
-Then he wrote down the dream, telling [^b]the main facts.
+In the first year of Belshazzar king of Babylon, Daniel had a dream and visions of his head _while_ on his bed.
+Then he wrote down the dream, telling the main facts.

 ###### 2
 Daniel spoke, saying, "I saw in my vision by night, and behold, the four winds of heaven were stirring up the Great Sea.